 How to Apply

 There is a single application for the five fellowships.
 You can apply for all that apply to your graduate work.
 Applicants should explain in their proposal which fellowship they would like to receive and for what reason.
 Fellowships are either in-residence at Cornell or in-absentia (fieldwork research) away from campus.
 In the application you will be able to select your preferred fellowship mode: 1) writing-focused in residence; 2) research-focused in-absentia; and: if not awarded your preferred mode, would you be open to be considered for another mode.
 If you plan to use a fellowship away from Cornell, please include a complete project budget.
 A budget form is available here, or can be obtained by sending us a request.

-The application for funding generally opens in November and closes January 26, 2022 at noon.
+The application for funding generally opens in November and closes late January.

 Typically, these fellowships provide a tuition arrangement with your field, stipend, and health insurance for one semester.
 These fellowships are considered external funding to your field, and students who receive an EAP fellowship should arrange for funding for the rest of the academic year with their department.